LuisGC/blog/content/blog/2018/05/Scotland-a-brief-opinionated-guide.md

 ## Day 3: Isle of Skye

 We visited some of the main landmarks and popular hikes in the Isle of Skye.
-The fields in some areas were more yellow than green, but the place is marvelous anyway.
+The fields in some areas were more brown than green, but the place is marvelous anyway.
 I want to go back, nut with more time and a mobile home.

 Our first stop was to climb to the [**Old Man of Storr**](https://en.wikipedia.org/wiki/The_Storr), a picturesque 28 meters high pinnacle surrounded by similar rock structures.
 Compared to the previous days with the entire paths for us, in this route we met many more people.
 The parking site was packed full, even in the shoulders of the roam, and the complete path was full of people going up and down.
 Nevertheless, the climb is beautiful and not very hard, so it's a strong recommendation.